 All of this diversity, of course, manifests itself in food, making D.C and its suburbs an adventurous eater’s dream.
 Because Silver Spring, the D.C. suburb I live in, has in recent years seen a vast influx of Ethiopians, we have been lucky to get at least half a dozen new Ethiopian restaurants in downtown Silver Spring.
 Which is perfect, because I adore Ethiopian food.
 In fact, there are days when I would die for it.
 Almost.

 Last week, Desi stopped off at a store and while I waited for him in the car I was nearly driven to madness by these delicious smells wafting out from an Ethiopian restaurant nearby.
 By the time I got home, I couldn’t bear the idea of another day going by without getting some Ethiopian food inside my belly.
 So I charged into the kitchen, slammed the saucepan on the stove, and got cooking.
-And that’s how this delicious Ethiopian Lentil and Vegetable Stew was born.
+And that’s how this delicious Ethiopian Stew with lentils and vegetables was born.

 The Berbere spice mix, a bright red spice mix that takes so many Ethiopian dishes from delicious to sublime, is key to the flavor of this dish, so don’t try making the stew without it.
 It is worth the little effort, and you get enough to last you through three or four uses.

-Gotta run now, but here’s the recipe.
+Gotta run now, but here’s the recipe for my Ethiopian Stew with veggies.
 Enjoy!

 - 2 tbsp coriander seeds